Locations:

 Staghorn Calculus

-A staghorn calculus, a type of kidney stone with branches, happens in some cases because of repeated infections.
-The branches can block urine from leaving the kidney, causing kidney failure.
+A staghorn calculus is a type of kidney stone with branches.
+It can happen because of repeated urinary tract infections.
+The branches of a staghorn kidney stone can block urine from leaving your kidney.
+This can cause kidney failure, which can be fatal.

 Advertisement